 Previous work on justice in education and schooling was supported by an ESRC Small Grant ‘Schools, Children, and Social Justice’.

 I also have research interests in contractualism in moral and political philosophy.
 I am especially interested in exploring contractualist responses to problems of exclusion: how may children, people with various kinds of disabilities, and the elderly be included in the scope of contractualist justification?

 I am keen to pursue political philosophy in an interdisciplinary context.
-I am a founding member of the SSPS Education and Society Research Group, and am currently a Co-Director of SKAPE (Centre for Science, Knowledge, and Policy).
+I am a founding member of the SSPS Education and Society Research Group, and participate actively in SKAPE (I was Associate Director 2014-17, and Co-Director 2017-18).

 I contribute to a variety of public and policy engagement activities.
 I have organised a range of events as part of the Just World Institute's 'Ethics Forum' that brought together scholars, politicians and activists to discuss topics of current public concern; I recently co-organised a conference on 'Philanthropy and Social Justice' with academics and practitioners; and am a member of the Academy of Government's 'Reference Group on Inequalities' which considers responses to social inequality in Scotland with leaders from business, campaign groups, central and local government, and the voluntary sector.